-In late 2015, the Board undertook a performance self- evaluation, which effectively covered the previous 18 months (since the Company's listing in July 2014).
+In late 2016, the Board undertook a performance self-evaluation, which covered the previous 12 months since the last self-evaluation.
 The review of the Board's performance was overseen by the Chairman of the Board, and the HRRC.
 The Board intends to conduct annual performance evaluations from now on.